Shalford, Surrey: History

-The mills continued to be built and operated there for hundreds of years.
-One still survives intact today.

 The original church, mentioned in the Domesday survey, no longer exists.
 An early Victorian church now stands in its place.
 St Mary's was built in 1846 with a lychgate and stained glass.
 Many older cottages do survive.
 One of the finest properties, Shalford House, dated back to the Tudor period and featured a carved stone fireplace dated 1609.
-Unfortunately, Shalford House was demolished in 1967 to make way for a water treatment plant.
+The house was demolished in 1967 to make way for a water treatment plant.
 There are many Grade II listed structures including stocks and whipping post.